mars0i/pasta/doc/defsim.md

 enough type hints.
 (I didn't need the extra speed for pasta simulation.)

-The reason for the first goal is that making Mason provides a convenient way to allow users to customize configuration variables in the GUI.
+The reason for the first goal is that Mason provides a convenient way to allow users to customize configuration variables in the GUI.
 If you set up certain Java bean-style accessors for your configuation variables,  the configuration controls magically appear.